SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 ## Dynamic ABAP Statements

 As already mentioned above, there are ABAP statements that support the dynamic specification of syntax elements.
-In this context, you can usually use elementary, character-like data objects - the content is usually provided in capital letters - specified within a pair of parentheses.
+In this context, you can usually use elementary, character-like data objects specified within a pair of parentheses.
+For example, `SORT` statements:
 ``` abap
 "Named, character-like data object specified within parentheses
 "used by an ABAP statement